 Program Educational Outcomes

-The engineering science program prepares undergraduate students for employment, entrepreneurship and/or advanced studies.
-The program’s three primary constituencies: industry, alumni and academia which by default comprise the program’s external advisory board.
+The engineering science program prepares undergraduate students for employment, entrepreneurship, and/or advanced studies.
+The program’s three primary constituencies are industry, alumni, and academia, which by default comprise the program’s external advisory board.

 Within three to five years of graduation, graduates are expected to: